-18 Confiscation order made: reconsideration of benefit.
+22 Confiscation order made: reconsideration of benefit.

-20 Confiscation order made: reconsideration of available amount.
+24 Confiscation order made: reconsideration of available amount.

-22 By section 231, realisable property is any free property held by the defendant, and any free property held by the recipient of a tainted gift.
+26 By section 231, realisable property is any free property held by the defendant, and any free property held by the recipient of a tainted gift.
 See also sections 225 to 230.

-- 21. However, the officer may not seize under section 195C: - "cash", which means notes and coins in any currency, postal orders, cheques of any kind (including travellers' cheques), bankers' drafts, bearer bonds and bearer shares.23 The Department of Justice can amend the definition of 'cash' by order24 (officers should ensure that they are aware of the current meaning); or - "exempt property", which means such tools, books, vehicles and other items of equipment as are necessary to the defendant for use personally in their employment, business or vocation.
-It also includes such clothing, bedding, furniture, household equipment, provisions or other things as are necessary for satisfying the basic domestic needs of the defendant and their family.25 - 22.
-In cases where the appropriate officer needs to have "reasonable grounds for suspecting", they should liaise with senior officers and prosecutors (where appropriate), and should take into account all relevant issues such as: - the likely or actual criminal charge(s); - the likely defence of the person; - any evidence already obtained or filed; - the likelihood of obtaining a confiscation order or a recalculation of the amount specified in an existing order; - an estimate of the person's benefit from their criminal conduct (and should not seize property whose value exceeds that amount). - 23.
-The appropriate officer will need to assess the risk of dissipation of property or the value being diminished.
-This should be assessed individually and may include, for example, an assessment of the degree, nature and history of criminality, the amount of unexplained wealth and the history of dissipating or concealing assets.
-Particular care should be taken with low level offenders and potentially low value proceeds from the likely criminal charge(s).
+- the property may otherwise be made unavailable for satisfying any confiscation order that has been made, or may be made against the defendant; or - the value of the property may otherwise be diminished, as a result of conduct by the defendant or any other person. - 24.
+However, the officer may not seize under section 195C: - "cash", which means notes and coins in any currency, postal orders, cheques of any kind (including travellers' cheques), gaming vouchers, fixed-value casino tokens, betting receipts, bankers' drafts, bearer bonds and bearer shares.27 The Secretary of State (for England and Wales) and the Department of Justice (for Northern Ireland) can specify any other kind of monetary instrument as "cash" by making an order28.
+Neither the Secretary of State nor the Department of Justice have made such an order at the time this revised code is issued but officers should ensure that they are aware of the current meaning when exercising powers; or - "exempt property", which means such tools, books, vehicles and other items of equipment as are necessary to the defendant for use personally in their employment, business or vocation.
+It also includes such clothing, bedding, furniture, household equipment, provisions or other things as are necessary for satisfying the basic domestic needs of the defendant and their family.29 - 25.
+In cases where the appropriate officer needs to have "reasonable grounds for suspecting", they should liaise with senior officers and prosecutors (where appropriate), and should take into account all relevant issues such as: - the likely or actual criminal charge(s); - the likely defence of the person; - any evidence already obtained or filed; - the likelihood of obtaining a confiscation order or a recalculation of the amount specified in an existing order; - an estimate of the person's benefit from their criminal conduct (and should not seize property whose value exceeds that amount). - 26.
+Section 195C has been amended to include the circumstances in which a cryptoasset is deemed 'seized' include circumstances in which it is transferred into a crypto wallet controlled by an appropriate officer..
+"Crypto wallet" has the meaning given in new section 232A(2) of POCA.